-EMMANUELLE POLIZZI, enters hurriedly with a bundle under his arm and manic ideas about his future.
+EMMANUELLE POLIZZI, enters hurriedly with a bundle under his arm, manic ideas about his future, and a locket for Iania.
 Suddenly, a gun drops from Polizzi’s bundle, and Iania is terrified.
 He calms her, and they sing to each other about their fears, hopes, and how they must cling to each other to survive (“With only you can I live”).

 Third Scene: Charity Hospital; October 16, 1890, just before 1AM.
 O’Connor and a few policemen (Ensemble) barge in, carrying a mortally wounded Hennessy.
 Nurses (Ensemble) begin to attend to the Chief.
 WILLIAM PARKERSON enters and tries to get Hennessy to publicly identify the assailants.
 Hennessy brushes him off.

 MARGARET HENNESSY enters, and rushes to her son’s bedside.
 They share a tender moment as Parkerson and O’Connor retreat to a corner of the room.

 Parkerson: Did anyone else hear?

 O’Connor: Does it matter?

 Margaret clasps her rosary, pondering the Mater dolorosa (“What can a mother say?”).
 Overheard by Hennessy and his mother, Parkerson and O’Connor declare that Sicilians are responsible and a price must be paid.